Every Gun Policy President Trump Has Proposed

 Congress started looking at banning “bump stocks,” which can make a legal semiautomatic weapon function like an illegal automatic weapon, after the device was used in the Las Vegas shooting in October.
 As Trump looked for new gun measures he could back in the days after Parkland, he directed Attorney General Jeff Sessions to propose regulations to ban bump stocks.

-The problem is that during previous reviews, federal agencies concluded that the don’t have the authority to regulate the devices.
+The problem is that during previous reviews, federal agencies concluded that they don’t have the authority to regulate the devices.
 On Monday Trump declared he’s ready to act unilaterally, saying, “I’m writing that out myself.
 I don’t care if Congress does it or not.
 I am writing it out myself” — but he may not have the legal authority to do so.

-Will It Happen?: Banning bump stocks may be one of the few gun control measures that can make it through Congress.
+Will It Happen?
+Banning bump stocks may be one of the few gun control measures that can make it through Congress.
 Whether they’ll actually do it, even with pressure from Trump, is another question.

 Raising the Minimum Age for Buying Assault Rifles

 During meetings last week, Trump defied the NRA, saying the age for legal purchase of “all” guns should be raised from 18 to 21.
-A spokesman later said he was only talking about semiautomatic weapons.
+A spokesperson later said he was only talking about semiautomatic weapons.

-Will It Happen?: Probably not.
+Will It Happen?
+Probably not.
 After the NRA publicly rejected the idea, Trump appeared to change his position.
 “He’s obviously moving back from that,” a GOP congressional source told CNN.
 A few Senate Republicans signaled they might support a Democratic bill to “raise the minimum purchase age for non-military buyers from 18 to 21,” but even with aggressive support from Trump it would be a tough sell in the GOP.

 Strengthening Background Checks